Pneurop: "Air Everywhere"

-The PNEUROP General Assembly officially approved the launch of a new project entitled "Pneurop Green Challenge 2020".
+The PNEUROP General Assembly officially approved the launch of a project entitled "Pneurop Green Challenge 2020".
 Through this project, manufacturers, represented by their national associations, wish to draw attention to the importance of their equipment which is vital in reaching Europe's 2020 goals in terms of energy savings, development of renewable energy and a reduction in emissions.

 Compressors and vacuum pumps are used not only in projects for storage of CO_{2} but also in the manufacture of photovoltaic cells and in the transport and storage of hydrogen.
 These examples are part of the vast list of products and applications which professionals would like to make better known to the general public.

 This determination to develop and promote these technologies of the future is the consequence of the industry's long-held commitment to reduce the environmental impact of the different production phases, to develop an ecologically sound approach to product design, and to encourage recycling of products.

 Sustainability projects and low carbon initiatives need compressed air, gas and vacuum equipment.
 This is formalized under a signature and a logo "Air Everywhere".